StephenCleary/blog-stephencleary-dotcom/blog/_posts/2012-07-12-dont-block-on-async-code.md

 // My "library" method.
 public static async Task<JObject> GetJsonAsync(Uri uri)
 {
-  using (var client = new HttpClient())
+  // (real-world code shouldn't use HttpClient in a using block; this is just example code) using (var client = new HttpClient())
   {
     var jsonString = await client.GetStringAsync(uri);